 The memorial sits in a quiet part of Pan Pacific Park.
 This is not the normal way one would enter the museum, but I wanted to start with the children today.
 The museum is situated underground, covered with walkways and natural grasses, making it one of the largest rooftop gardens in California.
 The 'smokestacks' can be seen in the background and the paths are confusing, seemingly unending.
 Where are we going?
 What lies ahead?

 The journey is full of ominous symbolism, without even entering the museum.
 Winding our way back, we turn the corner and drop down into to a long, confining tunnel that burrows underground.
-A foreboding feeling accompanies each step we take.
+A foreboding feeling accompanies each step.

-One last glimpse of sky, and the corridor closes in on us as we step through the doors, into the museum and the somber reality we're about to confront.
+One last glimpse of sky, and the corridor closes in on us.
+As we step through the doors into the museum, the somber reality of we're about to confront is palpable.

 Tree of Testimony is a video sculpture comprised of seventy exhibit screens, or 'leaves', which over the course of a year displays testimonies of more than 51,000 Holocaust survivors taken from USC Shoah Foundation Institute Archive.
 Shoah means 'catastrophe' in Hebrew and is used interchangeably for the term Holocaust.
 For younger readers of this blog, the Shoah Foundation was founded by Steven Spielberg after he made Schindler's List, a highly recommended movie documenting one man's efforts to save as many Jews as possible in his own unique way.